tantanGH/pptbreak/README.md

-# pingpong
+# PPTX Breakout for X680x0

-ping pong game for X680x0
+A breakout clone powered by PPTX for X680x0